MileHacker Logo

 • The Parque Natural da Arrábida (near Setúbal) displays beautiful coastal hikes, or Peneda-Gerês National Park for mountain landscapes.

-• Eastern Algarve (Tavira, Olhão) offers warmer, calmer waters and the Ria Formosa lagoon.
+• Eastern Algarve (Tavira, Olhão) offers warmer, less choppy waters and the A Coastal lagoon in the algarve lagoon.

 Strategic Combinations

-• Combine Sagres and the Algarve with a visit to Lisbon, and further north to Porto and the Douro Valley for a comprehensive Portuguese experience.
+• Combine Sagres and portugal's Southern coast with a visit to Lisbon, and further north to Porto and the Douro Valley for a comprehensive Portuguese experience.

 • Easily link your Sagres trip with a visit to Seville or other parts of Andalusia in Spain, experiencing diverse Iberian cultures.